Instructions for Applying for Administrative Supplements to Funded R01, P01, P50 Grants and U01 and U19 Cooperative Agreements

-Administrative supplement requests that are complete and responsive to the supplement announcement will be evaluated for scientific and technical merit by NCI program staff (and other appropriate persons and selected outside consultants) who have expertise in the cancer control surveillance area and/or dissemination and diffusion research) in accordance with the review criteria stated below.
+Administrative supplement requests that are complete and responsive to the supplement announcement will be evaluated for scientific and technical merit by NCI program staff (and appropriate outside consultants) who have expertise in the cancer control surveillance area and/or dissemination and diffusion research) in accordance with the review criteria stated below.
 Only those requests that describe research deemed to have the highest scientific merit will be considered for funding.

 The five categories of review criteria to be used in the evaluation of these administrative supplement requests are listed below.

 - Approach.
-Are the conceptual framework, design, methods, and analyses adequately developed, well integrated, and appropriate to the aims of the surveillance data that are proposed for dissemination?
+Are the conceptual framework, design, methods, and analyses adequately developed, well integrated, and appropriate to the aims of the surveillance research that is proposed for dissemination?
 Has the applicant made appropriate updates of the surveillance research findings based on the most current data?
 Does the applicant acknowledge potential problem areas and consider alternative tactics?
 Does the applicant demonstrate an understanding of dissemination principles?
 Is the dissemination approach appropriate to the problem and population?
 Are the procedures to assess the dissemination of surveillance research findings appropriate?
 Is the evaluation plan linked to the dissemination plan and does the evaluation incorporate the best available data to track dissemination process and impact (within the limits of temporal and budgetary constraints)?
 How appropriate are the plans to sustain effective dissemination approaches once the supplemental funding period has ended?
 Is the pilot work likely to result in a subsequent proposal?

 - Environment.
 Does the environment in which the dissemination work will be done contribute to the probability of success?
 Do the proposed approaches take advantage of unique features of the information delivery environment or employ useful, collaborative arrangements?
 Is there evidence of institutional support?

-To assess the potential for sustainable use of the surveillance research findings by the target population, the initial review also will examine the administrative supplement requests for demonstration of the following items: the appropriateness of proposed project budget and duration; and the adequacy of plans to include both genders, minorities and their subgroups, and children as appropriate for the goals of the dissemination plans.
+To assess the potential for sustainable use of the surveillance research findings/surveillance data analyses by the target population, the initial review also will examine the administrative supplement requests for demonstration of the following items: the appropriateness of proposed project budget and duration; and the adequacy of plans to include both genders, minorities and their subgroups, and children as appropriate for the goals of the dissemination plans.
 Finally, the provisions for the protection of human subjects and the safety of the intervention environment will be examined.

-Requests for administrative supplements submitted to the Division of Cancer Control and Population Sciences, NCI, will be considered for award based upon the following considerations: (a) scientific and technical merit; (b) program relevance; (c) dissemination potential; (d) balance of cancer control surveillance topics; and (e) availability of funds.
+Requests for administrative supplements submitted to the Division of Cancer Control and Population Sciences, NCI, will be considered for award based upon the following considerations: (a) scientific and technical merit; (b) program relevance; (c) dissemination research potential; (d) balance of cancer control surveillance topics; and (e) availability of funds.
 Special consideration will be given to requests that involve plans plan to disseminate surveillance research information concerning low income and ethnically diverse populations.